afroditeapp/afrodite-server-tools/docs/initial_server_setup.md

 sudo systemctl restart sshd
 ```

+8. Follow setup-environment.sh instructions about iptables and Fail2Ban.
-8. Check that saved iptables rules are correct.
+Also check that saved iptables rules are correct.

 VPS providers might have their own firewall rules before the ones the script
-added.
-The rules are saved in `/app-iptables` directory.
+setup_iptables.sh added.

 9. Move to next instructions.